Student Christian Movement of Canada: Activities

-The local unit is considered the heart of the movement.
-Activities and styles vary widely, depending on the preferences and capacities of the local unit.
 The activities of local SCM movements may be political in nature, such as attending protests or running workshops relating to a variety of social justice issues.
 Specifically, environmental justice, Indigenous rights, and LGBTQ rights are listed on the SCM website.
 The movement has a longtime tradition of a commitment to pacifism and an anti-war stance.
 The SCM also advocates for the rights of migrants and refugees.

 Units base their social justice activities within the Christian faith through liberation theology, Bible studies, student-led worship services, and meditation.
 The national office of the Student Christian Movement offers a variety of social justice themed devotionals and Bible studies available for download.
 Other events hosted by SCM units are social, including retreats, film festivals, and potluck meals.

-Local unit members and its national board gather annually at a national conference, which explores current social or political issues from a Christian ecumenical perspective, and features the highest decision-making body of the movement, National Council, which operates on consensus decision principles.
+Local unit members and its national board gather annually at a national conference, which explores current social or political issues from a Christian ecumenical perspective, and features the highest decision-making body of the movement, National Council, which operates on Consensus decision-making principles.

 SCM Canada used to organize an annual pilgrimage to the gates of the US army base at Fort Benning, Georgia to protest human rights abuses of the Western Hemisphere Institute for Security Cooperation (WHINSEC, formerly School of the Americas).

 The movement also advocates for LGBTQ people's rights, which began in the mid-1990s with a popular pamphlet, Stop Homophobia in the Churches, which was updated and republished in 2007.
 In 2006, SCM Canada received a $100,000 US grant from the Liberty Hill Foundation to launch a Queer & Christian Without Contradiction campaign across Canada.
 In 2009, SCM passed a Resolution on Gender Identity and Sexuality to replace the 1990 Resolution on Sexuality and Homophobia.
 This new resolution affirmed the holiness, validity, and equal worth of all sexual orientations, gender identities, and gender expressions.
 The resolution also condemned relationships and expressions that are exploitative, non-consensual, or oppressive.

 In 2014, SCM along with the Beansprout Collective launched a three-day Festival called Cahoots Festival: Faith, Justice & DIY.
 Cahoots holds a series of workshops on social justice and faith issues and well as do-it-yourself projects and crafts.
 As a multi-generational festival, Cahoots remains the only initiative run by SCM Canada with activities specifically oriented towards children.